bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 # Other types of symbols: words

-While programming on Refal the user often has a necessity to mark different types of objects or conditions: it is possible for a function to end successfully or not.
+While programming in Refal the user often has a necessity to mark different types of objects or conditions: it is possible for a function to end successfully or not.
 State machine can possibly have different conditions.
 A program can manipulate different types of objects (representation of tokens